apigee/apigee-partner-se-bootcamp/labs/Developer Services Lesson 4 - Publish SmartDocs/README.md

 ###Configure/Enable SmartDocs
 Configure/Enable SmartDocs in your portal In this section you will review the various configuration settings for SmartDocs and if not enabled already you will enable them for your developer portal instance.

 - Login into the developer portal as an administrator.
-Click on Modules link on the top menu and enter the keyword “smart” on the filter text box. you should see something like this:
+Click on Modules link on the top menu and enter the keyword `smart` on the filter text box. you should see something like this:

 ![3_smartdocs_enabled](./images/3_smartdocs_enabled.png)